Is Coffee Fattening? Discover the Calories in Each Type

 Using vegetable milk to prepare coffee usually means a lower caloric intake than by using full-cream milk.
 In addition, it’s a great vegan alternative, as in automatic coffee machines it can also be frothed up and give you a delicious cup.
 In general, any vegetable milk can achieve practically the same results as full-cream milk.

 A 250 ml cup of almond milk has approximately 60 kcal, a cup of oat milk, 120 kcal; and in a cup of soy milk there are 135 kcal.
 So, if no sugar is used, making coffee with vegetable milk is a better option to decrease caloric intake.

 In Spain, they serve café cortado, which only has a little evaporated milk and the rest is water.
 However, in spite of the fact that there are fewer calories from the milk, this type of beverage is usually taken with a sachet of sugar.
 Therefore, a cup of 60 ml could contain up to 50 kcal.

-It’s important to highlight that some studies have investigated the efficacy of caffeine to accelerate the metabolic process .
-This means that when drinking espresso coffee or café cortado without sugar, its possible to take advantage of all its benefits.
+It’s important to highlight that some studies have investigated the efficacy of caffeine in accelerating the metabolic process .
+This means that when drinking espresso coffee or café cortado without sugar, it’s possible to take advantage of all its benefits.

 In conclusion, is coffee fattening?

 Although a cup of 100 grams (4 oz) of black coffee in water without sugar only contains 4 kcal, this isn’t the case with coffee with milk and sweetened in some way.
 So, maybe a single cup of coffee with full-cream milk and sugar once in a while isn’t too alarming, but it can create problems in people who drink several a day.